torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 can't be moved into or out of the sub-hierarchy by the delegatee.

-For delegations to a less privileged user, this is achieved by requiring the following conditions for a process with a non-root euid to migrate a target process into a cgroup by writing its PID to the "cgroup.procs" file.
+For delegations to a less privileged user, this is achieved by requiring the following conditions for a process with a analn-root euid to migrate a target process into a cgroup by writing its PID to the "cgroup.procs" file.